givemesomefaces/dependency-checker/README.md

 ```shell
 dep-eye dependency(d/dep) -c /User/test.yaml check
 ```
-If you do not specify the `-c` parameter, the `.dependency.yaml` in the current directory will be used.
+if the `-c` parameter is not specified and the current directory does not have `.dependency.yaml` file, then `dependency-default.yaml` will be used,

 ### compile from source
 ```shell